What Are The Different Car Categories?

-The problems with buying a write off comes when a car hasn’t been repaired properly and in essence, is a “bodge job”.
+The problem with buying a write-off comes when a car hasn’t been repaired properly and in essence, is a “bodge job”.
 However, there are ways around this because you can get it inspected (i.e. by the RAC or AA) before buying it.
 You can also ask to see any invoices to see whether or not genuine/OEM parts have been used in the repair.

-If you are willing to take on a project, buying an insurance write off in its damaged form is often the best option.
-Not only do you see all the damage in its full glory but you can rest assure that it has been repaired to your standards.
+If you are willing to take on a project, buying an insurance write-off in its damaged form is often the best option.
+Not only do you see all the damage in its full glory but you can rest assured that it has been repaired to your standards.

 However, you’ll want to ensure you thoroughly check the car over because there may be hidden damage that wouldn’t have been budgeted for with regards to the repair costs.
 For example, the engine may look perfectly fine in the photos but doesn’t run as it should whilst out on the road.

-Although some written off cars are available on the usual car buying platforms such as eBay or Gumtree, there are some specialist websites for buying write off’s.
-Copart is by far the most popular platform to buy written off cars and they usually have thousands of cars in stock.
-Although there is a membership fee to join, the photos that they take are very in-depth and as there is less people on the platform (when compared to the likes of eBay), the cars often go for far less.
+Although some written-off cars are available on the usual car-buying platforms such as eBay or Gumtree, there are some specialist websites for buying write off’s.
+Copart is by far the most popular platform to buy written-off cars and they usually have thousands of cars in stock.
+Although there is a membership fee to join, the photos that they take are very in-depth and as there are fewer people on the platform (when compared to the likes of eBay), the cars often go for far less.

 How To Check Car Categories?